Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 13
-## 13] There is a file named access.log in the current working directory.
+> There is a file named access.log in the current working directory.
 Print all lines in this file that contains the string "GET".

 ```
 grep "GET" access.log